Third-Party Reproduction Counselling

 - The invoice will state the names of the person(s) who received the service, as well as the person/organization the invoice is sent to.

-- There is one fertility clinic in BC that includes counselling in your medical fees.
-If this is your case, then inform Holly and she will direct bill the clinic.
-Unfortunately, in this case, you are likely not able to use your extended health benefits.
+- There is one fertility clinic in BC (PCRM) that includes the cost of this counselling session in your medical treatment fees.
+If this is the case for you, then let Holly know to direct the invoice to the clinic instead of to you.
+Unfortunately in this case, it is unlikely that you will be able to use your extended health benefits.

-- The topics of privacy and disclosure are important, and will be discussed when you have your third-party reproduction counselling with Holly.
-She will inform you of the current recommendations, latest research, and resources.
+- The topics of privacy, secrecy, and disclosure are important considerations.
+These topics and more will be discussed when you have your third-party reproduction counselling session.
+She will inform you of the latest research and recommendations, resources, and ideas for how to proceed.